 Conclusion

 To summarize, we got two datasets that had a pattern between them, X and Y. We trained the model to predict that pattern using Keras.
 Of course, AI is built on statistics, which means nothing is definite.
-We had a bit of loss, which is numerized as a loss function.
+We had a bit of loss, which is numerated as a loss function.
 The loss function manifested when it didn't predict Y from X perfectly.
 We did face issues like expected; one of them revolves around the time and effort taken to find the pattern between numbers, also we faced struggles choosing the right AI tool.
 At first, we used Pytorch and started to write the code after that we realized that it's not the optimal choice,

 So, we changed it to TensorFlow which made it so much better and easier to write the code.
 Keras sometimes would just run in circles or make no significant progress.
 We had to fine-tune the code and epochs to get the results in a reasonable timeframe.
 We had fun using Keras and TensorFlow; they're powerful and make life easier for everyone in the AI field.
 There's no doubt that they will be one of the key factors for growth in AI and will allow everyone, no matter their depth or skill, to try their luck in it.
 Fresh minds and talent are always a plus in every growing field.